 Keeping your bedroom cool can help you sleep better.
 The National Sleep Foundation recommends a thermostat setting of 64-65 degrees.

 That might seem too cold if you’re used to a warmer temperature.
-If you’re used to sleeping at 68 degrees, try slowly lowering it over the next few days and sleep with more blankets or thicker pajamas.
+If you’re used to sleeping at 68 degrees, try gradually lowering it over the next few days and sleep with more blankets or thicker pajamas.

-Additional to Manage Energy Bills During Winter
+Options for You to Lower Energy Bills During Winter